papandreou/node-cldr/README.md

 ### cldr.extractWeekData()

 Extract supplemental week data, including what day should be considered the first day of the week.
-The data is grouped by terrotories and/or locales.
+The data is grouped by territories and/or locales.

 ```javascript
 { firstDay: